 Intrinsic values can have different implications depending on the situation.

 Some people have argued that masochists seek pain, so pain can’t be intrinsically bad.
-This appears to be nothing more than a misunderstanding of “intrinsic value” for two reasons.
-One, masochists do not seek pain because they think pain is worth seeking for its own sake.
+This appears to be nothing more than a misunderstanding of “intrinsic value.”
+Masochists do not seek pain because they think pain is worth seeking for its own sake.
 They get some kind of pleasure from various painful experiences, and they decided that the pain is worth having.
 For example, I love it when a horror movie gives me fear, even though fear is not a comfortable emotion.
 Why?
 Because fear also gives us an adrenaline rush.
 In other words, masochism is just one more situation when pain might be acceptable.
 Pain isn’t an acceptable cost unless it leads to something of significant value.

 To seek pain in some situations (such as mutual sexual acts involving masochism) is merely evidence that seeking pain isn’t always “wrong,” but that is only because the cost can be worth attaining certain benefits.
 All things equal, it is wrong to cause pain.
 We can only justify causing pain when we have a good reason for doing so.

 People don’t understand that we can disagree about what has intrinsic value.